There are many reasons for hiring a commercial broker.

-Hiring a commercial broker also means you have another person with experience watching your back to help ensure you make sound and considerate decisions based on your individual needs.
-It helps streamline your real estate transaction to ensure you receive the best deal.
+Hiring a commercial broker also means you have another person with experience watching your back.
+A broker can help ensure you make sound, considerate decisions based on your individual needs, which helps streamline your real estate transaction to ensure you receive the best deal.

 You may, however, be wondering how your best interests are being considered if your broker is technically making money off of you.
 The question arises: How does a commercial broker get paid?
 And who pays them?
 To alleviate confusion, Voit Real Estate Services is here to clarify the process.